 Before learning how to change the metadata, let’s first understand what metadata is.

-Music metadata is the data which accompanies a track to give people information about a song.
+Music metadata is the data that accompanies a track to give people information about a song.
 There are different types of music metadata.
 Descriptive data describes things like genres, albums, artists, instrumentation and other ways of “categorizing” music.
-Rights management / copyright ownership data tells people who owns and manages the music.
+Rights management/copyright ownership data tell people who own and manage the music.

-You’ll recognise metadata if you use a media player or car stereo.
-Metadata shows the artist name and song title, rather than filename, when it plays.
+You’ll recognize metadata if you use a media player or car stereo.
+Metadata shows the artist’s name and song title, rather than the filename when it plays.